Odisha

-The ancient kingdom of Kalinga, which was invaded by the Mauryan Emperor Ashoka (which was again won back from them by King Kharavela) in 261 BCE resulting in the Kalinga War, coincides with the borders of modern-day Odisha.
-The modern boundaries of Odisha were demarcated by the British Indian government when Orissa Province was established on 1 April 1936, consisting of the Odia-speaking districts of Bihar and Orissa Province.
-The first of April is celebrated as Utkala Dibasa/Odisha Day.
+The ancient kingdom of Kalinga, which was invaded by the Mauryan Emperor Ashoka in 261 BCE resulting in the Kalinga War, coincides with the borders of modern-day Odisha.
+The modern boundaries of Odisha were demarcated by the British Indian government, the Orissa Province was established on 1 April 1936, consisting of the Odia-speaking districts of Bihar and Orissa Province, Madras Presidency and Central Provinces.
+Utkala Divas (lit.
+'Odisha Day') is celebrated on 1 April.
 Cuttack was made the capital of the region by Anantavarman Chodaganga in c.
 1135, after which the city was used as the capital by many rulers, through the British era until 1948.
 Thereafter, Bhubaneswar became the capital of Odisha.